marciopocebon/alexis-ahmed/about.md

 ---

 About Me
 I am a highly motivated young IT professional with over 6 years of experience in Penetration Testing and Information Security.
 I am well versed in securing enterprise networks, Linux servers and cloud infrastructure for companies and large organizations.
-I also have vast experience with Enterprise Linux system administration, specifically RHEL & CentOS.
+I also have vast experience with Enterprise Linux system administration (RHEL).
 My core skills revolve around the following:

 Skill set:
 - Network Penetration Testing & Red Team Operations.